Monday, August 30, 2010

 |Description of Mark||The mark consists of a picture of a farmer wearing overalls, a bow-tie, and a cap.|

 |Other Data||The name(s), portrait(s), and/or signature(s) shown in the mark identifies Lee Jones , whose consent(s) to register is submitted.|

-So yes, he has a Trademark on his image, including the outfit (and his face).
+So yes, he has a Trademark registration for his image, including the outfit (and his face).
 But no, the USAG does not issue Trademarks.
 (And no, the mark is not for the outfit per se, but for the image shown above).